SceneFormer: Indoor Scene Generation with Transformers: Related Work

-\paragraph{Text Conditional Scene Generation} Several previous works have addressed the task of text-conditional generation or text-to-scene translation.
-Text inputs have been used to create detailed partial scenes \cite{ma2018language, chang2014semantic}, such as a table with several small objects on it, and then insert this into the rest of the scene.
+\paragraph{Text-Conditioned Scene Generation.} Several previous works have addressed the task of text-conditional generation or text-to-scene translation.
+Text inputs have been used to create detailed partial scenes \cite{ma2018language, chang2014semantic}, such as a table with several small objects on it, which are then inserted into the larger scene.
 User input is required for refinement at every step, making it semi-automatic.
 Similarly, SceneSeer \cite{chang2017sceneseer} and related methods \cite{chang2014interactive, savva2017scenesuggest} rely on interactive user inputs.
-Other related works \cite{chang2015text, chang2014learning} generate simple scenes with few objects in them, by inferring rules from a smaller scale human annotated dataset.
-Text2Scene \cite{tan2019text2scene} solves a similar task in 2 dimensions, by iteratively placing objects into an 2D image and then ensuring consistency.
-Intelligent Home 3D \cite{chen2020intelligent} tackles the related task of generating the full room layout of a house from text, and proposes a new dataset for this task.
-Our method differs from these in that it can generate high quality complex scenes with a large number of objects, without requiring user inputs for refinement.
-However, our model is still flexible enough to accept user inputs when required.
+Other related works \cite{chang2015text, chang2014learning} generate simple scenes with few objects in them, by inferring rules from a smaller-scale human-annotated dataset.
+Text2Scene \cite{tan2019text2scene} solves a similar task in 2D, by iteratively placing objects into an 2D image and then ensuring consistency.
+Intelligent Home 3D~\cite{chen2020intelligent} tackles the related task of generating the full room layout of a house from text, and proposes a new dataset for this task.
+Our method differs from these in that it can generate high quality complex scenes with a large number of objects, without requiring user input.
+However, our model is still flexible enough to accept user inputs if desired.